stansayshi/cdxgen/README.md

 ## Automatic services detection

-cdxgen could automatically detect names of services from YAML manifests such as docker-compose or Kubernetes or Skaffold manifests.
+cdxgen can automatically detect names of services from YAML manifests such as docker-compose or Kubernetes or Skaffold manifests.
 These would be populated under the `services` attribute in the generated SBoM.
-Please help improve this feature by filing issues for any inaccurate detection.
+With [evinse](./ADVANCED.md), additional services could be detected by parsing common annotations from the source code.

 ## Conversion to SPDX format